hbowie/practopian-v3/content/hbowie/How to Listen to Music.md

 Greatest Hits: false

+Category: 05 - Critical

 Importance: 50

 Date:   2017-01-12

 Index:  music;

-Minutes to Read: 10
+Minutes to Read: 9

 Image Name: musical instruments

 Short ID: hlm

 Teaser:

 I can determine with some precision when music began to matter to me.
 Until I was about 12 1/2, music was something that played in the background at times, but to which I paid no real attention.
 I heard it mostly on AM radio.
 It meant nothing to me.
 Then, quite suddenly, with no warning, in the middle of January, 1964, I heard The Beatles for the first time, singing "I Want to Hold Your Hand."
 It's hard to overstate what a shock this was.

 Body:

 I can determine with some precision when music began to matter to me.